 Glenna Burmer’s production of Nana korobi, Ya oki was recently honored with two awards at the Independent Shorts Awards, an international film festival based in Hollywood, Calif.

-Burmer’s animated film, part of the March 2021 ISA festival, received a gold award for Best Animation Short and an honorable mention for Best Original Score.
-The Burmer film was selected from a pool of submissions from 29 countries.
-According to ISA officials, fewer than 30 percent of entries were selected as award winners.
+Burmer’s animated film, judged during the March 2021 ISA festival, received a gold award for Best Animation Short and an honorable mention for Best Original Score.
+It was selected from a pool of submissions from 29 countries.
+According to ISA officials, fewer than 30 percent of the entries were selected as award-winners.